 2018 Titan XD New Car Test Drive

-Underway, Titan XD feels tall, but crisp, taut, more agile and precise than the other heavy-duty pickups.
+Underway, Titan XD feels tall, but crisp, taut, more agile than other heavy-duty pickups, although that's probably not saying a lot.
+We might also say it handles like a sub-continent.
 The suspension is relatively firm and controlled, and the steering is direct.

 Titan beds have a tie-down system that makes securing various cargoes easier, and available rails make it even easier.
 Locking storage boxes are optional.
 The tail gate is damped and opens smoothly and lowers easily, instead of slamming down or requiring muscle to lower it gently.